DarkGhostHunter/FlowSdk/README.md

 ## Examples

 If you're lost and what some kind of prototyping, or just want to know how a transaction process works, check the [`examples`](examples) directory.

+## PHP 5 Compatibility

+This package will never be compatible with PHP 7.0 or below.
+Reasons are follows:

+* PHP 5.6 and below, as well PHP 7.0 and below, will no longer be supported by January 1th, 2019. **Security releases won't come after this date**.[¹](http://php.net/supported-versions.php)
+* PHP 5 aggravates maintainability of this package in the short and long term due to breaking changes in language and hassle on some functions behaviour.
+* PHP 5 does not perform as well as PHP 7 and above.

+If you need PHP 5 compatibility, you can fork this package at your own will, or make a PR to a theorical "legacy".

 ## License